starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 # PS4 Keyboard and Mouse Adapter

-## :rocket: Click --> [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/releases/download/1.0.2/Setup.exe) <-- to Download!
+## :rocket: Click --> [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/releases/download/1.0.3/Setup.exe) <-- to Download!

 I didn't expect a single person to find out about this repo but you guys somehow did, so I added a UI, made the configuration process more user-friendly, and also created a setup for those of you that don't know how to build the code and just want to play.

-If you think something doesn't work or is not good enough, don't get too mad at me and don't hesitate to tell me about it [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/issues/new/choose)
+If you think something doesn't work or is not good enough, don't get too mad at me and don't hesitate to tell me about it in our Discord server https://discord.gg/zH4b8p4 or create an issue [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/issues/new/choose)

 ## How to use

-(currently working on the tutorial)
+Just download and run it.
+It will automatically do all the configuration stuff for you (if you get into trouble and need help, join the discord server I linked above).

-## To-do list for the next release:
+## To-do list for the next release
 - Make mouse settings configurable
 - Improve the UI
-- Silently auto-update client at startup DONE
-- Distribute updates as github release assets DONE
+- Fix a nasty injection crash that appears when dealing with RemotePlay that has been patched by another software

 ## Why this and not REM4P?